hhilbig/hhv_rent_control_replication/README.md

 #### 2.1 Data

-- data_main.rds: Main data file (survey responses from tenants)
+- **data_main.rds:** Main data file (survey responses from tenants)
-- data_main_owners.rds: Survey responses from owners, used for auxilliary analysis
+- **data_main_owners.rds:** Survey responses from owners, used for auxilliary analysis
-- covar_labels.xlsx: Labels for the covariates
+- **covar_labels.xlsx:** Labels for the covariates
+- **nexis_date_df.rds:** Nexis newspaper coverage data

 #### 2.2 Code

 All files are in the source_* folders.
 The main results, which are used in multiple plots / tables, are created in source_results/main_res.R.
 The results are then saved in saved_results/rd_res.rds and saved_results/rk_res.rds.
 These files are then used in the other .R files to create the rest of the results and figures.

 The file source_results/functions.R contains all the helper functions used in the analyses and for plots / tables.

+## Omitted tables / figures

+We omit two tables and figures from the replication archive.
+Both are used for auxillary evidence -- all main results can be replicated using the code and data provided.

+- **Table A.8** (restricting comparisons to physically close observations): this table is a robustness check that uses data on the exact location (based on addresses) of respondents.
+We cannot share the longitude / latitude of responses, therefore we do not include data and code to create this table.

+- **Figure A.8** (histogram of apartment construction years): this figure uses data on all apartments that we fielded the survey to, which in turn is based on proprietary real estate ad data.
+Since we cannot share this data, we do not include this figure in the replication archive.

 ## 3 Data Sources